-Accurate demand forecasting is critical to most businesses that hold and sell stock - whether you're a manufacturer, wholesaler or retailer.
+Accurate demand forecasting is critical to most businesses that hold and sell stock - whether you're a manufacturer, wholesaler, or retailer.

-With the right products in stock to meet demand, you can please your customers, maximize sales during peak seasons, prevent stockouts and avoid carrying excess inventory.
+With the right products in stock to meet demand, you can please your customers, maximise sales during peak seasons, prevent stock outs and avoid carrying excess inventory.

-However, demand forecasting is much more complex than simply calculating a three-month running average and using this to predict upcoming demand.
-As this eGuide has shown, there are many techniques and methodologies you can use to improve your forecast and enhance its accuracy.
+However, demand forecasting is much more complex than simply calculating a threemonth running average and using this to predict upcoming demand.
+As this eGuide has shown, you can use many techniques and methodologies to improve your forecast and enhance its accuracy.

 Additionally, inventory forecasting using basic ERP functionality, inventory management tools or manual spreadsheets is too simplistic and can lead to inaccurate forecasts and stocking issues.
+Consider using robust inventory optimisation software like EazyStock to boost your inventory forecasting accuracy.